lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Logical

 #### Description
-This keyword controls the preserving the spacegroup symmetry during optimisation.
+This keyword controls the preserving of the spacegroup symmetry during optimization.
 Available options are:

 * True
 * False